rmkraus/video-search-and-summarization-devx/.devx/lab_app/README.md

 <img src="_static/robots/blueprint-blend.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

-You now have a fully fleged Video Search and Summarization agent from the NVIDIA AI Blueprint.
-This can be further integrated into your bussiness processes to unlock domain knowledge from video.
+You now have a fully fledged Video Search and Summarization agent from the NVIDIA AI Blueprint.
+This can be further integrated into your business processes to unlock domain knowledge from video.